azc5OQ/lemon-chat/client/client-development/README.md

 python build.py
 ```

-Output is written to `src/client-build.html` (deleted and regenerated every
+Output is written straight to `../client.html` at the repo root — the shipped
+client itself — deleted and regenerated every run.
+There is no separate
-run).
-To ship, copy it over the real `../client.html`.
-The output path is the
+`client-build.html` step anymore; the build *is* the ship.
+The output path is
-`OUT` variable near the top of `build.py` if you want to change it.
+the `OUT` variable near the top of `build.py` if you want to change it.

 ## How the glue works